Banno/banno-powerons/open-subshare/README.md

 * Savings
 * Money market

-Included in the PowerOn files is a configuration tool that helps you customize the PowerOn to your needs.
+Included in the PowerOn files is a configuration tool that helps you customize the PowerOn to your needs.The configuration tool will generate a letterfile for you.

 ## Required files

-* PowerOn Name:
+* PowerOn Name: BANNO.NEWSUBCREATE.V1.CONFIG
-* Configuration PowerOn:
+* Configuration PowerOn: BANNO.NEWSUBCREATE.V1.CONFIG
-* Letter file Name:

 ## Supported SymXchange web consoles:
 * PowerOnService - 2017.01 V1